MrWe/aiprog17/task2/README.md

 ## Heuristics
 Explains the heuristics used for this problem.
 Note that heuristics appear in at least two places in A*-GSP: a) in A*’s traditional h function, and b) in the choice of a variable on which to base the next assumption.
 Both (and others, if relevant) should be mentioned in the report.
+Two different heuristics are used in the solving of an A*-CSP, and they can be found in a _node_ and a _state node_, respectively (these two nodes are described in more detail in Methods).
+1. **Node heuristic**.
+Used in the general GAC.
+A node referring to a single row or column has the heuristic ```len(self.domain) - 1```.
+The desired effect here is to indicate that rows with a domain of length ```1``` has concluded in the search for a domain and we will no longer do any work on it.
+2. **Node state heuristic**.
+Introduced along with A*.
+As each node state includes representations of all row and column nodes, the node state uses the _summed heuristic of all nodes' heuristics_.
+As we make assumptions in nodes in the state, the results discovered in the node are then reflected in this node state heuristic.

 ## Methods
 1. **node.py**.
 Nodes in this program refer to a single row or column, with each nodes domain being all possible values for that row/column, both valid and invalid.
 2. **state_node.py**.
-When astar is needed to complete a board, the program generates a state given the set of pruned column-nodes and row-nodes.
+When A* is needed to complete a board, the program generates a state given the set of pruned column-nodes and row-nodes.
 Each state contains one or many representations of an entire board, both valid and invalid.
 3. **constraints.py**.
 The constraints file contain the revise*-method.
 All calls to constraints from this method are made to problem-specific methods which will not work for other problems.

 ### Other design decisions
-Mentions any other design decisions that are, in your mind, critical to getting the system to perform well.
+Not many other design decisions were made which significantly changed the architecture of the problem.
+However, it may be worth to mention that the input structure was changed.
+In the given task, the rows are counted from the _bottom up_.
+In order to make the row indexing communicate more nicely with Python indexing, the counting of rows were flipped so that it was iterating from the _top down_.
+The rationale for this decision mainly consisted of making the problem representation more intuitive and consistent with the programming language that was used.